Oppenheimer wins big at the Baftas – as Christopher Nolan takes home first-ever prize

 Elsewhere during the evening, 20 Days in Mariupol won the award for Best Documentary.
 In it, Ukrainian photojournalist Mstyslav Chernov chronicles life inside the besieged Ukrainian city of Mariupol.

-It was at last year’s Bafta that Navalny, which revolved around the late Russian opposition leader Alexei Navalny, won the same prize.
+It was at last year’s Bafta that Navalny, which revolved around the late Russian opposition figure Alexei Navalny, won the same prize.

 Other nominees such as Greta Gerwig’s blockbuster Barbie, Martin Scorsese’s Killers of the Flower Moon, Celine Song’s Past Lives, and Bradley Cooper’s Maestro went home empty-handed.